rann91/emotion-flex-grid/README.md

 ```

 ### <GridColumn \/>
-Use this component inside a GridRow.
-You can also use it standalone.
+Use this component inside a GridRow or use it standalone.
 All props are optional.
-When no width is given, columns will _flex_ (auto width).
+When no width is given, columns will _flex_ (auto width) when inside a GridRow.

 | Prop | Description | Values |
 | :--- | :--- | :--- |